Roshan-Mehta/teams-clone-final/README.md

 # microsoft-teams-clone
 #### Steps to run the program in local:
->Download the zip folder of repo or clone the repo
+>Download the zip folder of repo or clone the repo<br/>
 >run following command
 >> `npm install  //It will install all the necessary packages` <br/>
 >> `npm start  //It will start the server`